k8spatterns/katacoda/HealthProbe/03-liveness.md

 `curl -s http://localhost:8080/toggle-live`{{execute}}

-Now take your popcorn and watch what happens to our Pod
+Now grab some popcorn and watch what happens to our Pod

 `kubectl get pods -w`{{execute}}